drBenway/pixi-vn-wiki/start/canvas-images.md

 ## Remove Image

-As for the Canvas Elements, you can remove an image from the canvas using the [`canvas.remove`](/start/canvas-functions#remove-canvas-components) function.
+As for the Canvas Components, you can remove an image from the canvas using the [`canvas.remove`](/start/canvas-functions#remove-canvas-components) function.